zeldaret/mm/docs/tutorial/merging.md

 ### Format

-Run the formatting script `format.sh`, to format the C files in the standard way we use.
+Run the formatting script `format.py`, to format the C files in the standard way we use.
 If you have some arrays or struct definitions in your file, check that they have not been obnoxiously padded out: you can usually get a better format without a final comma for short things.

 **N.B.** this is now essential: the CI will fail immediately if it detects files that change when formatted.